-Well over a month into this global pandemic, your organization is in full crisis management mode, likely in one of three categories – surviving, idling, or thriving.
+During this global pandemic, your organization is likely in full crisis management mode operating in one of three categories – surviving, idling, or thriving.

 Despite years of experience managing a wide range of challenges, nothing has prepared you (or any of us!) for the circumstances of this moment.
 Without a playbook to reference, you and other leaders around the globe have been rising to the occasion to keep your organizations stable and your employees safe.